 Jenny Pugh has been with Western Wayne News for over 20 years in various capacities.
 She is a 1992 graduate of Lincoln High School and has an associate of General Studies from Indiana University East.
 Jenny writes a weekly column, Just a Milton Minute, about life in a small town, items of local interest, and random events.
 She also covers Cambridge City and Milton town council meetings, as well as other area happenings and personal interest stories.
 Jenny enjoys photographing local points of interest and making her own greeting cards.

-Margo has worked for the newspapers part-time for 23 years.
+Margo has worked for the newspapers part-time, since 1994.
 She is the flyer queen, folding and inserting flyers into weekly papers and is here each week to help with prepare the newspapers for mailing and store distribution.
 She also keeps our office neat and clean for customers and staff.

-Margo is a graduate of Lincoln High School in Cambridge City, and has lived in Dublin for 41 years.
+Margo is a graduate of Lincoln High School in Cambridge City, and has lived in Dublin for more than 40 years.
 She is married to Rex Snyder and has a son and one grandson.
 She is a treasured member of the HMG Team.